enspiral/handbook/agreements/board.md

 * The board of directors will meet at least quarterly.
 * Directors serve a term of a minimum of 2 years and a maximum of 5 years.
-* Decisions about appointing and removing directors will be made in the Foudnation Stewards Loomio group.
+* Decisions about appointing and removing directors will be made in the Foundation Stewards Loomio group.
-* Any Foudnation Steward may nominate a new Director.
+* Any Foundation Steward may nominate a new Director.
 * All directors must become an Enspiral member, in order to have access and context on network activity.
 * The Chair is selected by a 'paper, scissor, rock' process \(best 2 out of 3\), with the loser becoming the Chair of board for 12 months.